danieljameschadwick/portfolio/README.md

 ## backend

-NestJS application using MySQL 8.0.
+NestJS application using MongoDB 4.4.